hcs42/heapkeeper-old/doc/tutorial.rst

 Using the interface without Python shell
 ----------------------------------------

 The interface can be also used without interaction.
-Just call the heapia module and give the commands as arguments.
+Just call the hkshell module and give the commands as arguments.
 E.g. the following line typed into a Unix shell will download the new mail and regenerate the HTML files::

-    $ python heapia.py 'dl()' 'ga()'  # dl = download, ga = generate all HTML
+    $ python hkshell.py 'dl()' 'ga()'  # dl = download, ga = generate all HTML